 - Loft: The loft of a rescue club determines the trajectory and distance it can achieve.
 Higher lofted rescue clubs provide more height and are suitable for shots requiring greater carry distance, while lower lofted clubs offer more distance with a lower ball flight.

 - Shaft: The shaft flex and material can impact the club’s performance and feel.
 Choosing the right shaft flex based on your swing speed and swing characteristics is essential for optimal performance.
+Moreover, ensuring optimal performance goes beyond club selection, making a perfect guide on how to clean golf balls an essential resource to maintain peak performance and extend the lifespan of your golf balls.

 - Clubhead Design: Different rescue clubs may feature variations in clubhead size, shape, and weighting.
 Experimenting with different clubhead designs can help you find the one that suits your preferences and produces the desired ball flight.